-California honors the Freedom of Information Act through its California Rules of Court, rule 2.400(a) law.
+This Golden State honors the Freedom of Information Act through its California Rules of Court, rule 2.400(a) law.
 Therefore, almost all court documents are available to the public upon request.
 The only types of court records that are not available to the public are sealed or confidential records.
 These might include trade secrets from a high-level corporate case.
 Additionally, according to federal law, certain private information must be removed from court records that are publicly available.
-Things like bank account numbers, children’s names, juror information, home address, and other sensitive data must be redacted from court documents before making them public.
+Things like bank account numbers, children’s names, juror information, contact information, home address, juvenile court cases regarding juvenile dependency, and other sensitive data must be redacted from court documents before making them public.

-California’s Judicial website is detailed and provides first-time users of the system a lot of helpful information to navigate through the court system.
-They provide all forms needed to file documentation manually, and they also offer an e-filing option as well.
-They have a list of all courthouses so that users know where to file their forms once they are filled out.
+California’s Judicial website (.gov) is detailed and provides online services as public access offering a lot of self-help case information to navigate through the court system.
+They provide all forms needed to file documentation manually, a fee schedule, and they also offer online access and e-filing for court services as well.
+They have a list of all courthouses so that users know where to file their forms once they are filled out and office hours.
 The first packet of information required is called Judicial Council Forms.
 The state’s website also has step-by-step instructions on how to fill these forms out online.
-Additionally, they have links to videos to help with the process.
+Additionally, they have links to videos to help with the process, local rules, and information for litigants and details about jury service.
 They even address the process for filing a “non-form pleading.”

-Use Infotracer to search for California court records quickly and easily!
+Use Infotracer to search for CA court records quickly and easily!
 Access hundreds of court cases in CA, including Orange County, Los Angeles County, San Diego County, and Riverside County.
-Thanks to the Freedom of Information Act through California’s Rules of Court, code 2.400(a), Infotracer’s extensive database includes criminal court records, civil cases, family court issues such as divorce, bankruptcies, and more.
+Thanks to the Freedom of Information Act through CA Rules of Court, code 2.400(a), Infotracer’s extensive database includes the case number, criminal court records, civil cases, family law issues such as divorce, domestic violence, bankruptcies, and more.

 A court records search may be performed privately without providing any information.
 The person searching doesn’t even need a reason to search except in cases where the record is court-ordered private or confidential by law.

-Get free instant access to California court records from most courts in the state.
-Performing a California state court records search by name is the best way to lookup cases online from CA district courts, superior court, circuit and trial courts from all four judicial districts in the state.
+Get free instant access to CA court records from most courts in the state.
+Performing a state court records search by name is the best way to lookup cases online from CA district courts, superior court, circuit and trial courts from all four judicial districts in the state.

 In 2012, the California courts received 8,375,563 filings.
 In 2016, the number of filings decreased by 22.6% and counted 6,486,398 filings and had 5,770,212 outgoing cases